osendowment/foundation/README.md

 - **🔗 Systemic**: Prioritizes critical yet underfunded OSS, rather than large/popular ones or specific supply chains
 - **🚀 Scalable**: Operates as an efficient next-gen charity designed for scale, not a like a typical nonprofit

 OSE is the world's first endowment exclusively dedicated to open source.
-It is co-founded by an inclusive community of tech founders, executives, investors, and software engineers who care about OSS.﻿﻿ For now, we continue to accept [co-founding individual donors](https://github.com/osendowment/foundation/issues/1).
+It is founded by an inclusive global community of tech founders, executives, investors, and software engineers who care about OSS.﻿﻿ For now, we continue to accept [co-founding individual donors](https://github.com/osendowment/foundation/issues/1).

 ## How it works